 “The award of Future High Street Funding to Sheffield is welcome and exciting news.
 Having owned Orchard Square for over 20 years we have witnessed first-hand the challenges that parts of the City centre have faced, particularly over the last 5 years.
 It is essential that the recent downwards trajectory is reversed through investment into the buildings and public spaces around Fargate and High Street, and the Council is to be commended for making this a reality.
 Sheffield is a major city with enormous potential and this money will be transformative, helping the City to grow and attract visitors, shoppers and residents for years to come."

-More information on the Future High Streets Fund project in Sheffield can be found here.
+You can find more information on the Future High Streets Fund page.

 Other stories you might like